 Polar Berries™ are a relatively new variety that was discovered by chance in a common blackberry field in Illinois and was released in the early 2000s in the United States.
 Today Polar Berries™ are found at local farmers markets and specialty grocers in the United States and are also sold online in the United Kingdom.

-Someone shared Polar Berries™ using the Specialty Produce app for iPhone and Android.
+People have shared Polar Berries™ using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.